New Zealand: 20th century

-Geography and environment
+Geography

 The snow-capped Southern Alps dominate the South Island, while the North Island's Northland Peninsula stretches towards the subtropics.

-New Zealand is near the centre of the water hemisphere and is made up of two main islands and more than 700 smaller islands.
+New Zealand is near the centre of the water hemisphere and comprises two main islands and more than 700 smaller islands.
 The two main islands (the North Island, or Te Ika-a-Māui, and the South Island, or Te Waipounamu) are separated by Cook Strait, 22 km wide at its narrowest point.
 Besides the North and South Islands, the five largest inhabited islands are Stewart Island (across the Foveaux Strait), Chatham Island, Great Barrier Island (in the Hauraki Gulf), D'Urville Island (in the Marlborough Sounds) and Waiheke Island (about 22 km from central Auckland).
 The nearest continent is Australia to the west north west, with the shortest distance between the Australian and New Zealand mainlands being roughly 1,487 kilometers (924 miles) across the Tasman Sea, specifically between Tasmania and Fiordland.
 The closest point between any territory of both countries is between Macquarie Island (Australia) and Auckland Island (New Zealand), which are about 618 kilometers (384 miles) apart.

 New Zealand is long and narrow—over 1600 km along its north-north-east axis with a maximum width of 400 km—with about 15000 km of coastline and a total land area of 268000 km2.
 Because of its far-flung outlying islands and long coastline, the country has extensive marine resources.
 Its exclusive economic zone is one of the world's largest, covering more than 15 times its land area.

 Aoraki / Mount Cook is the highest point in New Zealand, at 3,724 metres.